KushalRoyChowdhury/classic-game-hub/README.md

   - **PvP (Local)**: Play on the same device.
   - **PvAI**: Challenge a smart AI bot (Tic-Tac-Toe & Snake & Ladders).
   - **Online**: Create or join rooms to play with friends anywhere. (*Note: This mode does not use optimistic updates; actions are confirmed by the server to ensure fairness.
 High ping may cause slight delays.
 The default server is located in Singapore; average ping tested in India is ~50ms on WiFi.
 If you face high latency, try hosting the server locally.*)
+- **🎙️ Real-Time Voice Chat**:
+  - **Peer-to-Peer**: Powered by WebRTC (via Simple Peer) for low-latency communication.
+  - **Full Control**: Mute microphone, deafen speakers, and see visual indicators of who is in the call.
+  - **Mobile Friendly**: Collapsible floating UI that stays out of your way while you play.
 - **🎨 Premium UI/UX**:
   - **Glassmorphism Design**: Sleek, modern, transparent aesthetics.
   - **Dark Mode**: Optimized for comfortable gaming.